teh750/FYP/README.md

 STRIPE_SECRET_KEY=your_stripe_secret_key

 # and then run this code in each folder as new terminal
-middleware-  npm run server
+backend-  npm run server

-backend-  npm run dev
+admin-  npm run dev

 frontend-  npm run dev